thacherhussain/build-my-mac/README.md

 ## Git Configuration

-`brew install --cask 1password`

-- open and setup 1Password, accept the accessibility settings as requested and add it to login items, then change quick access shortcut to `cmd + .`

 Configure Git in the Terminal to sign your commits with your name and email address.

 **WARNING:** Before running the following commands, replace `YOUR FULL NAME` and `YOUR EMAIL ADDRESS` with the name and email from [your GitHub account](https://github.com/settings/profile).